 It’s a narrow win here for match.com, because of the intuitive and simple messaging tools for instant chat.

 It’s not necessarily a fair comparison to put these two dating sites head to head on pricing, as they offer a vastly different dating experience.
 While match.com is about value for money and meeting a large amount of singles, eharmony is an elite matchmaking service that focuses on finding the ones who matter.

-Having said that, we love the match.com Guarantee, which promises you 6 months free if you aren’t happily coupled up after the first six months.
+Having said that, we love the match.com deal, which gives you 6 months free if you aren’t happily coupled up after the first six months.
 The best value option at match.com is $20.99 per month for 6 months, while at eharmony, 6 months is a monthly cost of $33.95, almost 50% more.

 Winner: It’s a Tie!

 Match.com and eharmony both have mobile apps for all the major platforms, iOS Android and Windows Phone.
 They also both have responsive mobile sites available for anyone who is not on one of these three.
 Simply put, they are both excellent choices for browsing and dating on the move.